dipamsen/notebook/src/regex.typ

 An interesting thing to note is that the grammar is based on the precedence order of operations.
 The normal precedence is quantifiers have the highest precendence, then concatenation, and finally union.
 The symbols in the grammar are structured in a similar hierarchy (union in the outermost level, next level being concatenation, and quantifiers being applied in the next level).

-The complete parser data structures and code is in `parser.h` and `parser.c` - we have functions for each non-terminal symbol in the grammar, and they call each other according to the grammar rules, processing the input (i.e. the regex string) from left to right.
+The complete parser data structures and code is in #filelink(`parser.h`) and #filelink(`parser.c`) - we have functions for each non-terminal symbol in the grammar, and they call each other according to the grammar rules, processing the input (i.e. the regex string) from left to right.

 Let us assume that we are done with parsing, and we are left with a parse tree which represents the structure of the regular expression.